Football in Guatemala: Club football

 CSD Municipal won the CONCACAF Champions Cup in 1974.
-Four years later, the arch-rival Comunicaciones F.C. was also delighted with this triumph, although it was only one of three season winners.
+Four years later, the arch-rival Comunicaciones F.C. also achieved this triumph, although it was only one of three season winners.
 However, because the tournament of the year 1978 was not carried out anymore, all three teams were declared as equivalent tournament champions.

 Comunicaciones won the final in the first tournament in 1962, where they also failed against the Mexican neighbor Chivas Guadalajara as well as seven years later against Cruz Azul.
 Municipal reached the final once again in 1995 and failed in this case against the Costa Rican club Deportivo Saprissa.

 National team

 The Guatemalan national soccer team celebrated their best result so far with fourth place at the 1996 CONCACAF Gold Cup.

 The only notable title the national team won was the 1967 CONCACAF Championship against neighbors Mexico.

-The qualification for a FIFA World Cup has not yet been achieved, but the Olympics have been played, in 1968, 1976, and 1988, achieving its best result in its first participation by arriving to the quarter finals.
+The qualification for a FIFA World Cup has not yet been achieved, but the Olympics have been played, in 1968, 1976, and 1988, achieving its best result in its first participation by arriving to the quarter-finals.